-Negative rating action could occur if there is a sustained adverse trend in underwriting and operating performance that is no longer supportive of the strong assessment.
+Negative rating action could occur if underwriting and operating performance does not remain at levels that are comparable to other adequate-assessed rating units.
 Potential rating impact:Minor

-Negative rating action will likely occur if policyholders' surplus deteriorates and balance sheet strength metrics no longer support the strongest assessment level.
+Negative rating action could also occur following a decline in risk-adjusted capitalization that weakens overall balance sheet strength to a level where it no longer supports the strong assessment.
 Potential rating impact:Minor